AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 Tuple Structs
 ---------------

--  Like regular :rust:`struct`, can hold any type that is **sized**
+-  Like Named-field :rust:`struct`, can hold any type that is **Sized**
-   -  Useful to give a structure a specific type name without naming all of its fields
+   -  Useful to give a structure a specific name without naming any fields
 -  First element of a tuple is 0 not 1

 .. code:: rust